leonstel/leonstel.github.io/blogs/gmap3.md

         switchMap((state, index) => {
             if(index === 0) return of(state.current[prop]);

-            // could be better check but it is about the idea if(state.prev[prop] !== state.current[prop]) {
+            // Check if the prop's state has changed if(state.prev[prop] !== state.current[prop]) {
                 return of(state.current[prop]);
             }